 Later this day enjoy Medieval Icelandic history at the cultural site in Reykholt, which was the home of the 13th-century writer, scholar and chieftain Snorri Sturluson, who wrote many sagas.
 Visit Snorri's pool, one of Iceland’s most important cultural and archaeological sites.
 (190 km/118 mi)

 Day 3 FROM WEST TO NORTH (B, D)

-A long drive takes us over mountain passes, through lava fields, green pastures, fertile farmlands and along fjord landscapes to North Iceland.
-We pass Skagafjördur, known as the "valley of horses".
-After a lunch break, we go whale watching and sea angling for 2-3 hours at Eyjafjördur, Iceland's longest fjord, right below the Arctic Circle.
-The most common species are humpback and minke whales, harbor porpoises and dolphins.
-The success rate to spot whales is about 98 %.
-The tour also includes about 30 minutes of sea angling.
-Expect to catch cod, haddock, pollock, catfish and if you are lucky, even a giant halibut!
-Next stop is Akureyri, Iceland's second-largest city before we reach the picturesque town of Husavik in Northeast Iceland where we stay for the next two nights.
+Drive over mountain passes, lava fields, green pastures, fertile farmlands and along fjord landscape to North Iceland.
+Early afternoon go whale watching and sea angling for 2-3 hours in Eyjafjördur – Iceland's longest fjord right below the Arctic Circle.
+You will see humpback and minke whales, harbour porpoises and dolphins – the success rate to spot whales is 99%!
+Finish the afternoon at Akureyri – Iceland's second-largest city – before reaching the picturesque village of Husavik.
 (460 km/286 mi)

 Fosshotel Husavik ****+

 Day 4 GEOLOGICAL WONDERS - NATURE BATHS (B, D)